simontaen/Passions/Notes.md

 ## Timeline
 * Try to highlight Deluxe/Special Editions (as the usually have the same Album Art)
-* Dont refresh collection view when dismissing the modal album info, could lead to loosing the position

 ## Artist and Album Info
 * Design the Screens